This post may contain affiliate links. Read the full disclosure

 Create A Morning Routine: Have a special moment with your child each morning.
 These moments don’t mean you have to talk.
 It’s enough to snuggle them or start their day with a wake-up song, like the author of The Happiness Project, Gretchen Rubin did with her child.

 Our youngest would always come to me for a morning snuggle and it was by far my favourite way to start the day and I know it helped her start her day on a positive as well.

 Memory Making: Create memories with them by taking annual or more regular trips together or creating traditions at home that are uniquely yours!

 Bedtime Routine: Create a bedtime routine that you stick to.
-For younger children, reading a book together, followed by a chat about the story or anything else your child wants to talk about and of course, wishing them goodnight as you tuck them in with a hug.
+For younger kids, reading a book together, followed by a chat about the story or anything else your child wants to talk about and of course, wishing them goodnight, as you tuck them in with a hug, are lovely ideas.

-For older kids or teenagers, your routine may be popping by their room for a hug and a warm smile to wish them goodnight.
+For older kids or teenagers, your routine may be popping by their room for a hug and a warm smile to wish them goodnight or stay for a few minutes to chat.
 They may feel like they are getting too old for this routine, but it is a great reminder of how loved they are.